 The following high-level configuration steps are required for this architecture:

-Before you start the configuration, you need to open ports 7777 and 3260 in the security list for the virtual cloud network (VCN).
+Before you start the configuration, disable selinux in the OCFS2 cluster nodes and open ports 7777 and 3260 in the security list for the virtual cloud network (VCN).
 In the Oracle Cloud Infrastructure Console, edit the VCN security list and perform ONE of the following steps:

 Open only the required ports, 7777 and 3260: